Frenchie (film): Plot

 Frank Dawson is killed in the town of Bottleneck by his double-crossing partner Pete Lambert, leaving a young girl without a father.
-For the next 15 years, she lives in orphanages and works for the Fontaines, originally from Paris, earning her the nickname "Frenchie."
+For the next 15 years, she lives in orphanages and works for the Fontaines, originally from Paris, earning her the nickname of Frenchie.
 Now grown, she makes a fortune running a casino in New Orleans, then returns to Bottleneck to finally try to find her father's killer.
-She buys the casino the Scarlet Angel but learns that sheriff Tom Banning has cleaned up the town, forcing gamblers to go to nearby Chuckaluck, where the man in charge is Lambert.
+She buys the Scarlet Angel casino but learns that sheriff Tom Banning has brought order to the town, forcing gamblers to nearby Chuckaluck, where the man in charge is Lambert.

-Frenchie gets in touch with Lance Cole, a man who helped her in New Orleans, and asks him to come to Bottleneck to run the Scarlet Angel with her.
+Frenchie finds Lance Cole, a man who had helped her in New Orleans, and asks him to come to Bottleneck to run the Scarlet Angel with her.
 Lambert's gambling interests are threatened, so he plans to ambush Cole's stage.
-Tom intervenes and prevents bloodshed.

-Cole is in love with Frenchie and suspicious that Tom might be taking an interest in her.
-Tom's former fiancee, Diane, is jealous, too.
-She ended up marrying a rich banker, Clyde Gorman, only for his money.
-She and her husband rally the Bottleneck townspeople to get rid of these new gamblers in town.

-Frenchie visits her father's grave, seen by Tom, who guesses correctly that she is Dawson's daughter.
+Banning intervenes and prevents bloodshed.
+Cole is in love with Frenchie and is suspicious Banning may be in love with her as well.
+Diane, Banning's former fiancée, is also jealous.
+To exact revenge, she marries rich banker Clyde Gorman for his money and then incites the Bottleneck townspeople to expel Frenchie and her crew.
+When Banning sees Frenchie visiting her father's grave, he guesses she is Dawson's daughter.
 He rides to Chuckaluck to prevent trouble, but Lambert tries to shoot him.

-The men of Bottleneck who want Frenchie gone head for the hills when she lies to them about a gold discovery there.
-Diane declares her love to Tom, who rejects her.
-Diane goes to the Scarlet Angel to confront Frenchie and lets it slip that her husband is Lambert's silent partner.
-The women get into a fight, which Tom breaks up.
+The men of Bottleneck who want to repel Frenchie head for the hills when she lies to them about a gold discovery there.
+Diane declares her love to Banning, who rejects her.
+Diane visits the Scarlet Angel to confront Frenchie and divulges that her husband is Lambert's silent partner and is working against her.
+The women fight, but Tom separates them.

-Frenchie now knows the identities of the two men who murdered her dad.
-When she decides against vengeance, Cole figures she won't kill Gorman because that would make Diane a widow, free to be with Tom.
+Frenchie now knows the identities of the two men who murdered her father.
+When she decides against vengeance, Cole figures that she will not kill Gorman because that would make Diane a widow and free to be with Tom.
 An unknown figure shoots Gorman in the back.
-Tom is accused and locked up in his own jail.
-Frenchie organizes a jailbreak, but Tom is suspicious because he thinks Frenchie could be setting him up to be gunned down by a posse.
+Banning is accused and locked in his own jail.
+Frenchie organizes a jailbreak, but Tom is suspicious because he thinks that Frenchie could be orchestrating a setup that will end in his death at the hands of a posse.

 Thinking that Tom is out of the way, Lambert and his men ride to Bottleneck to take Frenchie's casino by force.
-Tom is inside and tells Lambert that he is there to negotiate sale of the casino.
-Lambert goes inside.
-Tom tells him that he is taking him in for the murder of Frank Dawson.
-Lambert draws and Tom kills him in self-defense.
+Tom is inside and tells Lambert that he is there to negotiate the sale of the casino.
+Lambert goes inside, and Tom tells him that he is arresting him for the murder of Frank Dawson.
+Lambert draws his gun and Tom kills him in self-defense.
 When things look bleak for him, Diane confesses that it was she who killed her husband.
-Tom assumes that Frenchie will leave town now, but Frenchie goes into a cell, closes the door and throws away the key, letting Tom know she's not going anywhere.
+Tom assumes that Frenchie will leave town now, but Frenchie goes into a cell, closes the door and discards the key, letting Tom know that she does not intend to go anywhere.